lurchmath/lde/docs/api-lde.md

    the Output Tree to some `Structure` not in the Output Tree.
 The feedback will also contain an `id` field containing the unique ID of the connection that was severed.
- * `"validation queued"` - feedback of this type means that the LDE has just enqueued for validation an `OutputStructure` instance.
+ * `"validation queueing"` - feedback of this type means that the LDE is just about to enqueue for validation an `OutputStructure` instance.
 The `subject` will be its corresponding origin `InputStructure`.
+We call this just before enqueueing in case the structure has a synchronous validation routine that will return immediately after enqueueing.
  * `"validation complete"` - feedback of this type means that the LDE has completed the entire validation phase.
 No validation for any structure is still running.
 The `subject` field will be "OT root".